Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

 The main problem is: how do we find such a pair?
-Given a card $\mathcal{C}_i$ and the edge-count of $G$, we can deduce $\deg_2(v_i)$ by counting how many edges are missing on $\mathcal{C}_i$ (all of them must be incident to $v_i$).
+Given a card $\mathcal{C}=G-v_i$ and the edge-count of $G$, we can deduce $\deg_2(v_i)$ by counting how many edges are missing on $\mathcal{C}$ (all of them must be incident to $v_i$).
 Clearly $G$ can have a lot of vertices with equal degrees, making this identification very difficult.
-Additionally, if we see a vertex on a card, it is very hard to determine, whether or not it is visible with its full neighbourhood or not (this is the case if the vertex is adjacent to the vertex that was deleted to obtain this card).
+Additionally, if we see a vertex on a card, it is very hard to determine whether or not it is visible with its full neighbourhood or not (i.e. whether the vertex is adjacent to the vertex that was deleted to obtain the card or not).

 There is one condition to make this identification easier.
 Given an integer $k>0$, if there is \emph{no} vertex of degree $k+1$ in $G$, then we can be sure that, whenever we see a vertex of degree $k$ on a card, this vertex is visible with full degree.
 In particular, this holds for vertices of maximum degree.
-They will play a special role, as they have the property that we can identify them when we see them on the card of a non-neighbour.
+They will play a special role as they have the property that we can identify them when we see them on the card of a non-neighbour.
 We first introduce some useful tools.